Reading

 Year R and Year 1

-• Reading practice sessions in smaller, teacher-led groups.
+- Reading practice sessions in smaller, teacher-led groups.
 The children in the group will all read the same book and it will be closely matched to their reading level.
-The first session focuses on decoding, the second on fluency and the third on comprehension (reading for meaning).
+The first session focuses on decoding, the second on prosody and the third on comprehension.

 Year 2